JakeKalstad/HumanGenomeAtlasParser/readme.md

 # Parsing Human Protein Atlas Files - Currently a POC

-grabbing the tsv files from https://www.proteinatlas.org/about/download and parsing them into structs for rust.
-Also able to zip the files into a single json/csv output file as a graph of the App to be deserialized later.

-to download the data files pass an arg
+grabbing the tsv files from https://www.proteinatlas.org/about/download and parsing them into structs for rust. to download the data files pass an arg
 `cargo run -- download`
-to export the loaded data as json
-`cargo run -- json my_output.json`
-to export the loaded data as csv
-`cargo run -- csv my_output.csv`

 `cargo run` will read and parse the files into an app struct - see main.rs/main

 ```rust